 Matt Damon presents the film “Captain Phillips” nominated for best drama.

 Amy Poehler and Tina Fey introduce the president of the Hollywood Foreign Press Association (HFPA).
 Theo Kingma.
 He says it was a year full of very good movies.

 Wolf on Wall Street is getting presented.

 Aaron Eckhart and Yvonne Strahovski present the award for Best Performance by an Actor in a Television Series – Drama Bryan Cranston for “Breaking Bad” (2008).
-This is not the first time he is awarded for this TV series.
+This is not the first time he has been awarded for this TV series.

-In the commercial break, I’ve seen the trailer for Monuments Men, a potential future contender next year.
+I’ve seen the trailer for Monuments Men in the commercial break, a potential future contender next year.
 Initially, the movie was planned to launch in 2013, but the premiere was delayed.

-Kate Beckinsale present award for music Alex Ebert, All is Lost
+Kate Beckinsale presents the award for music Alex Ebert, All is Lost